scholarslab/scholarslab.github.io/collections/_people/savanna-morrison.md

 roles:
 - Praxis Fellow, 2020-2021
 ---
-Savanna Morrison is a 2020-2021 Praxis Fellow.
+Savanna Morrison was a 2020-2021 Praxis Fellow.